Jelly MDHV

 Thermal burns

-A thermal burn is caused by an external heat source that, when made contact with the skin, raises the temperature of the skin and tissues.
+A thermal burn is caused by an external heat source that raises the temperature of the skin and tissues when it contacts the skin.
 Hot metals, scalding liquids, steam, and flames can all cause thermal burns.

 fort lauderdale burn injury law firm